in28minutes/spring-interview-guide/readme.md

 # Spring Interview Guide - 200+ Questions and Answers

+Spring Framework is the most popular Java Framework ever.
+It continues to evolve with changing architectures.
+Spring Boot is one of the most popular Spring projects.
+Spring Boot is the most used Java framework to develop RESTful Services and Microservices.

 Preparing for Spring Interview is tricky.
-You would need to get a good understanding of new features and revise concepts you used in your preparation.
-This course helps you prepare for Spring Interview with hands-on code examples covering 200+ Spring Interview Questions and Answers on varied range of topics listed below.
+There are wide variety of Spring Modules and Spring Projects you would need to recollect and be prepared to answer questions on.You would need to get a good understanding of the new features of Spring and have firm grasp of the  concepts you implemented in your projects.

+This course helps you prepare for Spring Interview with code examples covering 200+ Spring Interview Questions and Answers on Spring, Spring Boot, Spring MVC, Spring JDBC, JPA, AOP, RESTful Services and SOAP Web Services.

+List of questions discussed about each topic is listed below.

 ## Spring